6 Fixes for the Not Enough Space to Install macOS Monterey Error

 - To delete large files, select the Large Files option in the sidebar and click the Scan button.

-- To delete duplicate files, switch to the Duplicates option and click the Scan button.
+- To delete duplicate files, switch to the Duplicates option, click the + button, and choose the folders you want to scan.

 5. Delete Time Machine Backups

 Your Mac will keep a copy of your Time Machine Snapshots in case your external drive can't be accessed.
-However, having them there means they take up your valuable storage space.
-If you are sure that they're not useful to you, you can delete them from your Mac so as to reclaim more space.
+However, having them there will take up some of your valuable storage space.
+If you are absolutely sure that they are no longer needed, delete them from your Mac to reclaim space.

 Here are the steps: